oracle-livelabs/developer/python-and-database-scripting/lab-2-env-setup/env-setup.md

 You have learned how to:
 * Install Python 3 if not already available
 * Install python-oracledb driver
-* Setup the environment to allow connections to Oracle Autonomous database shared infrastructure using python-oracledb
+* Setup the environment to allow connections to Oracle Autonomous Database, shared infrastructure using python-oracledb
-* Create connections to Oracle Autonomous database shared infrastructure using the python-oracledb driver
+* Create connections to Oracle Autonomous Database, shared infrastructure using the python-oracledb driver

 ## Acknowledgements
 * **Authors** - Christopher Jones, Anthony Tuininga, Sharad Chandran, Veronica Dumitriu